 EA occurs in 1 in 5000 births.
 It can develop in many forms, with the most common being the “Type C” atresia, comprised of EA with a distal TEF (see Fig. 52-1).
 The second most common scenario is EA without TEF, so-called pure EA.
 Although other forms exist, these two forms are most amenable to the thoracoscopic approach to esophageal repair.
 Since the first reporting of thoracoscopic repair of pure EA in 19993 and EA with distal TEF in 2000,4 this approach has become increasingly used, and multi-institutional experiences have been reported.1

 Rigid bronchoscopic view of a large tracheoesophageal fistula.
-Note the tracheal rings anteriorly and the fistula (black arrow), located in the usual ...
+Note the tracheal rings anteriorly and the fistula (black arrow), located in ...